Finistere/dependency_manager/docs/tutorial.rst

 ====================================

-Factories can be used for a lot more, but they're the best way to handle external dependencies which you don't own, like library classes.
+Factories are ideal to deal with external dependencies which you don't own, like library classes.
+The simplest way to declare a factory, is simply to use the function decorator :py:func:`.factory.factory`:

 .. testcode:: tutorial_factory

+    from typing_extensions import Annotated
+    # Or for Python 3.9+
+    # from typing import Annotated

-    from antidote import factory, inject
+    from antidote import factory, inject, ProvideArgName, From

     # Suppose we don't own the class code, hence we can't define it as a Service
     class Database: